Last Updated: March 28, 2026

 Macmaster’s Dwarf Cichlid is endemic to the upper Meta River system in Colombia, specifically the Rio Guaytiquía and Rio Metica drainages that flow through the department of Meta.
 This is Orinoco River basin territory, an area of lush tropical lowland forests and winding, often tea-colored waterways.
 The city of Villavicencio sits near the heart of this fish’s range, which is why you’ll occasionally see it sold under the name Villavicencio Dwarf Cichlid.

-In the wild, A. macmasteri inhabits slow-moving creeks and tributaries where fallen leaves, submerged roots, and overhanging vegetation create a complex, shaded environment.
-The substrate is typically soft sand or fine mud covered in decomposing leaf litter.
-Water conditions in these habitats tend to be warm, soft, and slightly acidic, often stained amber by tannins leaching from organic material.
+In the wild, A. Macmasteri inhabits slow-moving creeks and tributaries where fallen leaves, submerged roots, and overhanging vegetation create a complex, shaded environment.
+The substrate is soft sand or fine mud covered in decomposing leaf litter.
+Water conditions in these habitats are warm, soft, and slightly acidic, often stained amber by tannins leaching from organic material.
 These are not open-water fish.
 They stick close to cover, weaving through root tangles and leaf beds as they forage for tiny invertebrates.
 Understanding this habitat is crucial for setting up a successful aquarium for this species.

 Appearance & Identification